bkryza/clang-uml/README.md

 ![linux build](https://github.com/bkryza/clang-uml/actions/workflows/build.yml/badge.svg)

-`clang-uml` is an automatic C++ to [PlantUML](https://plantuml.com) class and sequence diagram generator, driven by YAML configuration files.
+`clang-uml` is an automatic C++ to [PlantUML](https://plantuml.com) class, sequence and package diagram generator, driven by YAML configuration files.
 The main idea behind the project is to easily maintain up-to-date diagrams within a code-base or document existing project code.
-The configuration file or files for `clang-uml` define the type and contents of each diagram.
+The configuration file or files for `clang-uml` define the type and contents of each generated diagram.

 ## Features
 Main features supported so far include: